AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Although analysis of data and control coupling are not performed at the same level of details in non-critical domains, knowledge of data and control coupling is important to assess impact of code changes.
-In particular, it may important for security that some secret data does not leak publicly, which can be rephrased as saying that only the specified data dependencies are allowed. |SPARK| is ideally equiped to support such analysis, with its detailed :ref:`Subprogram Contracts`:
+In particular, it may be critical for security that some secret data does not leak publicly, which can be rephrased as saying that only the specified data dependencies are allowed. |SPARK| is ideally equiped to support such analysis, with its detailed :ref:`Subprogram Contracts`: